In this article, Ketan takes you through the Bitcoin content that has made a significant impact to his views.

 Bitcoin related podcasts.
 These are fantastic for consumption on the commute.
 They are generally 1 hour in duration but if you adjust the playback speed, it can be shorter.
 Podcasters interview the best minds in Bitcoin so you can keep up to date with all the development happening.
 If you're on Android, I recommend downloading an app called 'AntennaPod' - it's free and open source.
 It allows you to queue up the podcasts you want to listen to, adjust playback speed and get notified when an episode gets released.
 Some good podcasts I've enjoyed are Stephan Livera Podcast (obviously), What Bitcoin Did and Tales from the Crypt.

-If you’re interested in learning more about Bitcoin, understanding the theory and how to practically apply it, Stephan and I will help you quickly advance up the learning curve.
-We run in person workshops and coaching sessions to help you along your Bitcoin journey.
-Find out more about our services here.
-Feel free to reach out to us on email@example.com or firstname.lastname@example.org.
+If you're interested in learning more about Bitcoin, understanding the theory and how to practically apply it, Stephan and I will help you quickly advance up the learning curve.
+We hold coaching sessions to help you along your Bitcoin journey.
+Feel free to schedule in a session with us on our calendar here.